OpenFreeEnergy/openfe/docs/installation.rst

 We recommend ``mambaforge`` because it is faster than ``conda`` and comes preconfigured to use ``conda-forge``.

-To install ``mambaforge``, select your operating system and architecture from the tool below, and run the commands it suggests.
+To install and configure ``mambaforge``, you need to know your operating system, your machine architecture (output of ``uname -m``), and your shell (in most cases, can be determined from ``echo $SHELL``).
+Select your operating system and architecture from the tool below, and run the commands it suggests.

-.. someone else improve the above wording?

 .. raw:: html